BradenThomp/DiscordBot/README.md

 ### MongoDB:

 This Application uses MongoDB.
 If you do not have MongoDB installed, please set USE_MONGO = False in Main.py to use a Mock Database.

-### Raspberry Pi GPIO:

-If not running on the Raspberry Pi, set USE_RPI = False in Main.py to use a Mock GPIO.
-You will also have to comment out all references to RPi.GPIO as the application will not run on Operating System's that don't support this library.

 ### Commands: